ecashin/flippitydigits/README.md

   http://cashinworks.com/flippitydigits/

+... but please note that the CSS for text transforms don't always work correctly on mobile devices.
+On Android Chrome and Android FireFox, the reversed digits and letters appear as invisible.

 ## Object of the Game

 Your time is printed at the end of the game.
 The object is to get the